ClayGendron/usgeocoder/README.md

 # usgeocoder
-USGeoCoder is an easy and free to use geocoding package for US addresses.
+USGeoCoder is an easy and free-to-use package for geocoding US addresses with the US Census Geocoder API.